SFDO-Tooling/CumulusCI/docs/robot_new.rst

    Resource        cumulusci/robotframework/Salesforce.robot

    *** Test Cases ***
-   Create a contact using the API
+   Create a Contact using the API

       # Create a new Contact
       ${contact id}=   Salesforce Insert  Contact
       ...
 FirstName=Eleanor
       ...
 LastName=Rigby

-      # Get the new Contact and examine the contact object
+      # Get the new Contact and examine it
       &{contact}=      Salesforce Get  Contact  ${contact id}
       Should be equal  ${contact}[FirstName]    Eleanor
       Should be equal  ${contact}[LastName]     Rigby